 Rain or no, I’m under way on some key September chores, like putting up harvests, turning the compost, and even saving seed.
 September is also perhaps the best month of all to really look at the garden critically, taking stock of its strengths, weaknesses…and opportunities–like how many great late-blooming perennials do I have (and could I add more)?

 That I am doing, but in the hopes of tackling the rest of it successfully, I am always eager for some predictable precipitation come September (and please, not 3 inches in an hour or two!).
-I’m revamping more large sections of the garden—some of the oldest beds here are long past prime, and I’m trying to rehab one at a time, including removing large swaths of decades-old groundcovers that now just look like thugs.
-I’d love to make to easier on all the divisions and transplants I’ll be creating in the process, and typically time such work for cool, moist times.
-Onward we each shall have to go shortly in our fall garden tasks, weather or not.
+I’m revamping more large sections of the garden—some of the oldest beds here are long past prime, and I’m trying to rehab one at a time, including removing swaths of decades-old groundcovers that now just look like thugs.
+I’d love to make it easier on all the divisions and transplants I’ll be creating in the process, and typically time such work for cool, moist times.
+But onward we each shall have to go shortly in our fall garden tasks, I guess, weather or not.

 HERE IN ZONE 5B, where frost can come as early as late September, you’d think I’d be feeling more as if the season’s “end” was in sight.
 But I work to load the landscape with elements of a 365-day garden, remember?
 My goal is a garden that colors up extra-early, keeps showing off till hard frosts say “slow down,” and even has strong structure to carry me visually through winter.

 Take inventory—walk around, make notes—and plan in detail to extend and enrich your garden’s season.
 Reviewing some of my recent tip-filled interviews with landscape designers like these may help.
 Or maybe you want to make a meadow or a meadow garden, or concentrate on adding natives that particularly appeal to pollinators?
 That story.
 (Or figure out what to consider “native” where you garden, anyhow.)
 Or creating a garden that the birds love.
 Or the butterflies.
 Whatever your goal, begin planning now.

 garden elsewhere? regional links